junxian428/HTB_Certified_Junior_Cybersecurity_Associate/7. Introduction to Windows Command Line/6. Gathering System Information/README.md

 How do we know what to look for?

 To answer this question, we need to have a basic understanding of all the different types of information available to us on a system.
 Below is a chart that we can reference to give us a generalized outline of the main types of information we need to be aware of while performing host enumeration.

+Note: This example is aimed toward the enumeration of the Windows operating system and may not be fully compatible with other system types.
+Also, note that this example is a partial list of all information found on a system.